-The focus of a lot of contemporary research is on how to rectify determinism with our beliefs about moral responsibility.
+The focus of contemporary research is mainly on how to rectify determinism with our beliefs about moral responsibility.

 Many people hold what is called compatibilist views: we can have free will, in a sense, and moral responsibility in a determined universe.